-The AMP project notes are due in October 2017 with interest at 1.00% payable at maturity, at both December 31, 2016 and 2015.
+The AMP project notes matured in October 2017 with interest at 2.00% payable at maturity.
 The municipal project notes are payable solely from revenues received by AMP pursuant to its agreements with municipal members for construction of various electric utility projects.
 There is no recourse to AMP regarding these notes, other than from such revenues.

-Term Debt on Behalf of Central Virginia Electric Cooperative
+Term Debt on Behalf of Others

+Central Virginia Electric Cooperative